 - 2) Conceptual Design Submission: - a) A conceptual design package, as per the requirements listed within this document and the successful Proponent's Proposed Project Delivery section of the Proposal Submission, showing at minimum: - Design brief detailing the rationale for the design.
-This document should be based on the final version of the Early Design Memo; - Design drawings showing all major details and infrastructure, such as curb and gutter, drainage, utilitity modifications (if necessary), etc.; and - Any additional details, drawings, or information as advertised in the successful Proponent's Proposal Submission. - b) Class C cost estimate; and - c) Plans for any right of way acquisition if deemed to be necessary.
+This document should be based on the final version of the Early Design Memo; - Design drawings showing all major details and infrastructure, such as curb and gutter, drainage, utilitity modifications (if necessary), etc.; and - Any additional details, drawings, or information as advertised in the successful Proponent's Proposal Submission. - b) A project roadmap laying out the documentation, approvals, consultation, etc. necessary to move the project to a tender-ready state; - c) Class C cost estimate; and d) Plans for any right of way acquisition if deemed to be necessary.